psibi/psibi.github.io/content/posts/job-watcher.md

 ## Detecting stuck jobs

-Failures are relatively easy to detect.
-Stuck jobs are harder.
+Failures are relatively easy to detect, but stuck jobs are harder.

 Say an indexer normally completes in a few seconds, but one invocation gets stuck waiting for an external service.
 There's no error to